lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/metaindexLocationCommand.svg" target="./diagrams/metaindexLocationCommand.svg" alt="syntax diagram for alter metaindex command" layout="@break@" -->

+You only have to alter the {{site.data.keyword.cos_short}} location for all indexes once to define the default location.
+If you change it later, {{site.data.keyword.sqlquery_short}} cannot find the index anymore for indexes created directly on a [COS URI](#COSURI) location and for indexes on tables without an explicit index location (see [Alter Table Set Location](#chapterAlterTableSetLocation) ).
-Alter the {{site.data.keyword.cos_short}} location for all metaindex indexes.
-This call needs to be done once to define the default location.
-In case you change it later on SQL Query will not find the indexes anymore which has been created on a COSURI.
-Existing index data on previous location will not get dropped therefore you are able to switch back to the old location when needed.
+Existing index data on previous location is not dropped, therefore you can always switch back to the old location when needed.

 ```sql
 -- set the default location for all indexes